shapeblue/hackerbook/cloudstack/hack/api.md

   - Extends `BaseAsyncCmd` or `BaseAsyncCreateCmd` class or a child class.
   - Creates an async job and returns a job ID.
 The API response can be checked by pollable the `queryAsyncJobResult` API providing it the `jobid`.

+A CloudStack API is a class that encapsulates an API request parameters, a common pattern in CloudStack is to pass an API object to business/service layer.

 **Suggested API examples**:
 https://github.com/apache/cloudstack/tree/master/api/src/main/java/org/apache/cloudstack/api/command/admin/acl